-Specify the NPC's Base Ability Value, a general percentage that is assigned to all of their Abilities (apart from those modified in Step 4 below).
+Specify the NPC's Base Ability Value, a general percentage that is assigned to all of their Abilities (apart from those modified in the next step below).

 For our goblin, a relatively weak creature, we assign a value of 20%.